Tomorrow (The Bear): Writing

+Matty Matheson contributed to the story of this episode, telling a press pool reporter, "I think a lot of people that have had amazing careers...have worked under a lot of chefs.
+There's little pieces that you grab onto throughout your life, and that's how and what makes you who you are, the good and the bad.
+In culinary school, I had this chef that told us this story about how 30 chefs made who he was and told me this story about working under all of these chefs all over Europe and working with chefs and cooks and just learning all of these different trades...Picking up these little skills along the way—and you never stop learning—is who you are made of, you know?
+The people around you.
+We wanted to tell a story of...how Carmy was built."

 On the episode's structure, Jeremy Allen White said, "It felt very fresh and new.
 It felt very exciting in its structure and style.
 It felt different, while also being very much at the heart of the same tone as the show."
 Regarding the conversation between Carmy and Sugar, White explained, "So often and so frequently, Sugar does this beautiful thing where she's really reaching out to Carmy.
 And he feels incapable of reaching back or being like, accepting in some kind of way.
 I think for that scene, for Carm, he just felt like he had to go, there was nothing left for him in this place anymore."